Tropical Biology Semester

 *Note for graduate students.
 Only 9 units of 400-level courses can be applied to MS degree.

-A valid passport is required.
+A valid passport with an expiry date that is 6 months beyond the date of entry into Ecuador.
 You will be expected to have any required immunizations up to date prior to departure.
 Immunizations can be obtained through your county health department or CSUN Student Health Center.
 Consult your doctor for details.

 For questions, contact either: